elugens/hello-javascript/docs/general-javascript-questions/data-types/array-methods.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The method arr.slice returns a new array, copying all items from index start to end (not including end).</div><br />
-  <div><strong>Technical Response:</strong> The technique arr.slice is significantly more straightforward than the similarly named arr.splice.
+  <div><strong>Technical Response:</strong> The method arr.slice is significantly more straightforward than the similarly named arr.splice.
 It returns a new array with all entries from index start to finish copied to it (not including end).
 When both start and end are negative, the position from the array end is assumed.
 It works similarly to the string function str.slice, except instead of substrings, it creates subarrays.
 We can also use it without arguments: arr.slice() which duplicates arr.
 This process frequently obtains a duplicate for subsequent changes that should not affect the original array.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />